 - Mortgage.
 A mortgage must be filed with the registry where the relevant (movable or immovable) assets are registered.
 For example, a mortgage over real estate must be filed with the real estate register where the property is located.
 Filing creates a right of preference for the mortgagee, which renders the mortgage enforceable against third parties, including purchasers of the asset or creditors attaching to it.
 If more than one mortgage is registered against an asset, the priority of the mortgages is ranked according to filing dates. - Pledge.
 A pledgor perfects a pledge by delivering the relevant asset to the creditor.
-If the value of the pledged claim exceeds EUR2.58 (as at 1 February 2011, US\$1 was about EUR0.7), the pledge must: - be in writing; and - have a certified date.
+If the value of the pledged claim exceeds EUR2.58 (about US\$3.57), the pledge must: - be in writing; and - have a certified date.
 The most common way of obtaining a certified date is to execute the relevant document before a notary public, or to execute it by exchanging the originals via registered mail.